duinoWitchery/hd44780/README.md

 CHANGELOG
 ----------------------

+[1.2.0] - 2020-06-03
+ * added SDA/SCL pin output decodes for STM32 platform
+ * Fixes to LCDiSpeed examples for LiquidCrystal_PCF8574
+ * Added LiquidCrystalIO support for LCDiSpeed benchmarks
+ * Tweak to LCDiSpeed examples for newLiquidCrystal LiquidCrystal_I2C to fix compilation issue
+ * LCDiSpeed tweak to ensure backlight is on for LiquidCrystal_I2C library.
+ * I2CexpDiag reduced the maximum default lcd devices to 4 to save RAM
+ * I2CexpDiag hack workaround for RogerClarks STM32 platform
+ * I2CexpDiag print "undefined" for F_CPU when F_CPU not defined
+ * Removed INPUT_PULLUP check I2CexpDiag

 [1.1.1] - 2020-03-28
+ * update version info for 1.1.1 release
  * Minor tweak to I2CexpDiag for ESP32 core
  * Tweak to work around LED_BUILTIN define issue in ESP32 core
  * examples no longer alter status code sent to fatalError() as it isn't necessary